10 Of The Best Ways To Be More Assertive

+Anna hates to rock the boat.
 Whenever her best friend Linda suggests a place for dinner or a movie they might see together, Anna never disagrees.

 Anna, Kyle, and Marie are limiting themselves.
 They are holding themselves back from being authentic and happy because of fear and self-doubt.
 When they don’t assert their true feelings and desires, they are quietly imprisoning a part of who they are and stunting the growth of who they could be.

 Perhaps they view asking for what they want as selfish or demanding, or maybe they don’t feel worthy of success or happiness.

-When you don’t speak up for what you need or want, over time you feel increasingly diminished and powerless.
+When you don’t speak up for what you need or want, you feel increasingly diminished and powerless.
 Other people see this, and they lose respect for you, take advantage of you, or simply ignore you.

 For those who feel intimidated or wildly uncomfortable speaking up for themselves, being assertive feels like jumping out of an airplane with no parachute.
 But with practice in small and manageable situations, you can teach yourself to become more assertive and self-empowered.